mmistakes/minimal-mistakes/docs/_pages/contribute.md

     travis encrypt "netfoundry:{redacted}" --add notifications.slack -r netfoundry/mop-api-docs
     ```
     The result of this is a new encrypted Slack token in `/.travis.yml` which you'll need to commit and push to Git remote.
+* The domain name developer.netfoundry.io is a `CNAME` resource record in the netfoundry.io hosted zone in Route53.
+The `RDATA` of the record is the GitHub Pages sub-domain.
+    ```bash
+    ❯ dig +short -tCNAME developer.netfoundry.io.
+    netfoundry.github.io.
+    ```